expenses/goth-gltf/readme.md

-Goth-gltf aims to be a low-level, unopinionated reader for glTF files.
+Goth-gltf aims to be a low-level, unopinionated reader for gltf files.

 ## In comparison with [gltf-rs], it:

-- Represents the glTF JSON structure transparently
+- Represents the gltf JSON structure transparently
 - Uses nanoserde instead of serde
 - Supports a wider range of extensions
 - Has no code specific for loading images or reading attributes out of buffers